OleHolmNielsen/Niflheim_system/Slurm_database.rst

   $ scontrol show config | grep StateSaveLocation StateSaveLocation       = /var/spool/slurmctld

-Therefore we can take down slurmdbd_ for a number of minutes or hours without problems.
+Therefore we can take down the slurmdbd_ service and server for a number of minutes or hours without any problems.
-The outstanding messages in the *StateSaveLocation* are currently capped at *3xNodes + MaxJobCount*.
+The outstanding messages in the ``StateSaveLocation`` are currently capped at ``3xNodes + MaxJobCount``.

 Configure a slurmdbd server
 ---------------------------